ahatzikonstantinou/car_pc/Tablettalk_patch/README.md

 ------
 I adapted the patch and buildapk scripts for linux.
 I chose not to optimize the images because it seemed too much of a pain for little gain.

-In case of crashes or other error one way to see what is going on is to run `adb logcat AndroidRuntime:E *:S` at your pc while your phone is connected over usb and run Tablet Talk.
+In case of crashes or other errors, one way to see what is going on is to run `adb logcat AndroidRuntime:E *:S` at your pc while your phone is connected over usb and run Tablet Talk.

 Dalvik opcodes to find out what each smali command does http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html